GravityKit/GravityView/readme.txt

 = develop =

+Added: View setting to control what happens when a user clicks on the Cancel link when editing an entry in the lightbox.
 Fixed: Settings paged showed an undefined settings tab when the GravityView Settings tab was disabled.
 Fixed: Widgets could not be configured on a new unsaved View.
 Fixed: Compatability with the Divi theme that prevented the Signature field from being edited on the Edit Entry screen.